cloud-by-bao/aws-s3-static-web-project/README.md

 ## ✨ Star This Repo

-If you found this helpful, give this repo a ⭐️ and connect with me on [LinkedIn](https://www.linkedin.com/in/baoluongdevops)!
+www.linkedin.com/in/baoluongdevops)If you found this helpful, give this repo a ⭐️ and connect with me on [LinkedIn](https://www.linkedin.com/in/bluong21)!